Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Estimating Customer Patience with Silent Abandonment

-Following the formulation of \cite{Yefenof2018}, let $T$ be customer patience time (failure time) and assume that it has a cumulative distribution function (cdf) $F$ and a probability distribution function (pdf) $f$.
-Assume that $T\sim exp(\theta)$.
-This assumption follows \cite{Brown2005} who showed, using call-center data on served and abandoning customers, that patience distribution has an exponential tail.
-We also show, in Section \ref{sec:managerial}, that queueing models with exponentially distributed patience fit contact-center data better compared to queueing models with generally distributed patience, providing further support for our assumption.
-Let $W$ be the virtual wait time (censoring time), i.e., the time the customer is required to wait by the system, and assume that it has a cdf $G$ and a pdf $g$.
+Following the formulation of \cite{Yefenof2018}, let $\tau$ be customer-patience time (failure time) and assume it has a cumulative distribution function (cdf) $F$ and a probability distribution function (pdf) $f$.
+Assume that $\tau\sim exp(\theta)$.
+This assumption follows \cite{Brown2005}, who showed using call-center data (with no delay announcements) that patience distribution has an exponential tail.
+We show, in Section \ref{sec:managerial}, that queueing models with exponentially distributed patience fit no-write-in-queue contact-center data better than do queueing models with generally distributed patience, providing further support for our assumption.
+Let $W$ be the virtual wait time (censoring time)---the time the customer is required to wait by the system---and assume it has a cdf $G$ and a pdf $g$.
 We know from queueing theory that in overloaded systems, like the contact centers we are investigating, wait time is close to exponentially distributed \citep{Kingman1962}.
-In addition, \cite{Brown2005} showed that in call-center data with served and abandoning customers, virtual wait time is close to exponentially distributed.
-In our dataset we have served and abandoning customers; hence, we can make a realistic assumption that the virtual wait time is exponentially distributed.
-This assumption is confirmed by fitting an exponential distribution to the simulated virtual wait time distribution in the queueing model in Section \ref{sec:managerial}.
+In addition, \cite{Brown2005} showed that in call centers with no delay announcements, virtual wait time is close to exponentially distributed.
+In our dataset, we also have no delay announcements that may change customer patience while waiting \citep{ibrahim2018sharing}; hence, we can make a realistic assumption that the virtual waiting times are exponentially distributed.
 Formally, assume that $W\sim exp(\gamma)$.
-Let $\Delta$ be an indicator for the case where the customer lost patience before the agent replied, i.e., $\Delta \triangleq 1_{\{T\leq W\}}$.
+Let $\Delta$ be an indicator for the case where the customer lost patience before the agent replied: $\Delta \triangleq 1_{\{\tau\leq W\}}$.
 Conversations in which information regarding $\Delta_i$ is missing are assigned a null value.
 Let $Y$ be a random variable indicating whether the customer will inform the system when abandoning.
 We assume that $Y\sim Bernoulli(q)$, where $q$ is the probability that the customer will inform the system when abandoning; formally, $q \triangleq Pr\left\{ Indicate\;abandonment\right\}$.